Algonquin Power & Utilities Corp. (AQN) Shares Down Despite Recent Market Volatility

 Sponsored

 The average price point forecasted by analysts for Algonquin Power & Utilities Corp.
-(AQN) is $8.61, which is $1.44 above the current market price.
-The public float for AQN is 673.20M, and currently, short sellers hold a 3.85% ratio of that float.
-The average trading volume of AQN on March 21, 2023 was 5.54M shares.
+(AQN) is $8.55, which is $1.49 above the current market price.
+The public float for AQN is 673.20M, and currently, short sellers hold a 3.85% ratio of that floaft.
+The average trading volume of AQN on March 24, 2023 was 5.42M shares.

 AQN’s Market Performance

-AQN’s stock has seen a 3.99% increase for the week, with a 0.51% rise in the past month and a 7.57% gain in the past quarter.
-The volatility ratio for the week is 3.10%, and the volatility levels for the past 30 days are at 2.99% for Algonquin Power & Utilities Corp.
-The simple moving average for the last 20 days is 1.66% for AQN stock, with a simple moving average of -25.76% for the last 200 days.
+The stock of Algonquin Power & Utilities Corp.
+(AQN) has seen a 1.30% increase in the past week, with a 0.39% rise in the past month, and a 15.80% gain in the past quarter.
+The volatility ratio for the week is 3.25%, and the volatility levels for the past 30 days are at 2.95% for AQN.
+The simple moving average for the last 20 days is 0.84% for AQN stock, with a simple moving average of -25.52% for the last 200 days.

 Analysts’ Opinion of AQN